Semiconcave functions in Alexandrov's geometry: Gradient curves.

-Gradient flow gives a simple proof to the following result which generalizes a key lemma in \cite{liberman}.
-This generalization was first obtained in \cite[5.3]{perelman-petrunin:extremal}, a simplified proof was given in \cite[1.1]{petrunin:extremal}.
-See sections~\ref{extremal} and~\ref{QG} for definition of extremal subset and quasigeodesic.
+Gradient flow gives a simple proof to the following result which generalizes a Liberman's lemma in \cite{liberman}.
+This generalization was first obtained by Perelman and me in \cite[5.3]{perelman-petrunin:extremal}, a simplified proof was given in \cite[1.1]{petrunin:extremal}.
+See sections~\ref{extremal} and~\ref{QG} for the definitions of extremal subset and quasigeodesic.

 \begin{thm}{\bf Generalized Lieberman's Lemma.} Any unit-speed geodesic for the induced intrinsic metric on an extremal subset is a quasigeodesic in the ambient Alexandrov's space. \end{thm}

 \Proof.
 Let $\gamma\:[a,b]\to E$ be a unit-speed minimizing geodesic in an extremal subset $E\i A$ and $f$ be a $\lambda$-concave function defined in a neighborhood of $\gamma$.
 Assume $f\circ\gamma$ is not $\lambda$-concave, then there is a non-negative Lipschitz function $\tau$ with support in $(a,b)$ such that